jillhubahib/zylun-ruby-intro/index.md

 - Exception handling
 - Garbage collection
 - Easy to extend
-- Load extension libraries dynamically if an OS allows
+- Thread
-- OS independent threading
+- Cross platform
-- Highly portable
+- Introspection, reflection and Meta programming

 <aside class="notes">
 Ruby has exception handling features, like Java or Python, to make it easy to handle errors.